Somfic/EliteAPI/docs/Types/EliteAPI/EliteDangerousAPI.md

-The Journal directory that is EliteAPI is currently using.
+The Journal directory that is being used by the API.